hugonteifeh/func-list/README.md

 # Description

-The package provides lists with lazy, semi-lazy and strict evaluated functions.
+The package provides lists with lazy, semi-lazy and strict functions.
+It leverages ES2015's iterators and generators to implement the laziness aspect.

 ## Implemented algebraic structures